-Brake pulsation judder caused by BTV
+Brake pulsation or judder can be caused BTV

 BTV happens any time there’s there is a variation of torque across the face of the rotor.
 The variation may be caused by inconsistent rotor finish, metallurgy flaws or poor metal quality, patches of corrosion on the rotor face, or uneven deposits of friction material on the face of the rotor.
 Those variations cause the brake pads to grab and then slip (also called slip/stick).